encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.update(request, *args, **kwargs)` method, that implements updating and saving an existing model instance.

+Also provides a `.partial_update(request, *args, **kwargs)` method, which is similar to the `update` method, except that all fields for the update will be optional.
+This allows support for HTTP `PATCH` requests.

 If an object is updated this returns a `200 OK` response, with a serialized representation of the object as the body of the response.

 If an object is created, for example when making a `DELETE` request followed by a `PUT` request to the same URL, this returns a `201 Created` response, with a serialized representation of the object as the body of the response.

 If the request data provided for updating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

-A boolean `partial` keyword argument may be supplied to the `.update()` method.
-If `partial` is set to `True`, all fields for the update will be optional.
-This allows support for HTTP `PATCH` requests.

 Should be mixed in with [SingleObjectAPIView].